 1.)
 Less Resource Costs

 According to a white paper by Intacct Corporation titled, ‘Moving to the Cloud: Understanding the Total Cost of Ownership’, companies can spend up to 75% of their total IT budget just to maintain and run existing systems and infrastructure.
-Cloud-based applications eliminate the need to purchase and maintain expensive servers - minimizing internal resource costs and further adding to their economic advantage.
+Cloud-based manufacturing applications eliminate the need to purchase and maintain expensive servers - minimizing internal resource costs and further adding to their economic advantage.
 And, with no support, training or integration services costs to take on, it’s even more attractive.

 2.)
 Enhanced Customer Support